Azure/azure-sdk-for-java/README.md

 # Azure Management Libraries for Java

-This README is based on the latest released preview version (1.0 beta 5).
+This README is based on the released stable version (1.0 GA).
 If you are looking for other releases, see [More Information](#more-information)

 The Azure Management Libraries for Java is a higher-level, object-oriented API for managing Azure resources.

-**1.0 beta 5** is a developer preview that supports major parts of:
+**1.0 GA** supports:

 - Azure Virtual Machines and VM Extensions
 - Virtual Machine Scale Sets
 - Managed Disks
 - Storage
-- Networking (virtual networks, subnets, network interfaces, IP addresses, network security groups, load balancers, DNS, traffic managers and application gateways)
+- Networking
+	- Virtual networks
+	- Network interfaces
+	- IP addresses
+	- Routing table
+	- Network security groups
+	- Load balancers *(preview)*
+	- DNS
+	- Traffic managers and
+	- Application gateways *(preview)*
 - Resource Manager
 - SQL Database (databases, firewalls and elastic pools)
-- App Service (Web Apps)
+- App Service - Web Apps in Windows and Linux *(preview)*
+- Functions *(preview)*
+- Service Bus *(preview)*
-- Key Vault, Redis, CDN and Batch.
+- Key Vault, Redis, CDN and Batch

-The next preview version of the Azure Management Libraries for Java is a work in-progress.
-We will be adding support for more Azure services and applying finishing touches to the API.
+- Async methods *(preview)*.

+We will continue to add support for more Azure services - Azure Monitor, Azure Container Service, Azure Container Registry, DocumentDB, Scheduler, Graph RBAC , etc.

 **Azure Authentication**